Commodity Trading: 10 Golden Rules You Should Follow

 9. Do not Enter/Exit Trade-in Panic

-Just like any other trading market, commodity market trading also has its highs and lows.
-The volatility of the market should not make you hesitant, nor should you take decisions in haste.
+Like any other trading market, commodity market trading also has highs and lows.
+The market’s volatility should not make you hesitant, nor should you make decisions in haste.
 Never Exit/Enter a trade in a panicky situation.

 10. Make Unbiased Trades